zsofiasomlai/pbx-group-security/content/page/rules-of-engagement.md

 Photobox Group are not looking to work with recruitment agencies for any permanent roles listed on this site.

-If you have any suitable candidates for the contract positions listed, please [email us](mailto:project-cx@photobox.com).
+If you have any suitable candidates for the contract positions listed below please [email us](mailto:project-cx@photobox.com).